EmmanuelJeanBriand/BBLearnTools/README.md

 * just download the files [`blackjax.py`](bblearntools/blackjax.py) and [`bbtextquiz.py`](bblearntools/bbtextquiz.py) and import them in your python file/interactive session with `from blackjax import blackjaxify`and/or `from bbtextquiz import *`.

 * or download and install the whole project `BBLearnTools` by running `python setup.py install`.
-Then import within python with `from blackjax import blackjaxify`and/or `from bbtextquiz import *`.
+Then import within python with `from blackjax import blackjaxify`and/or `from bbtextquiz import`.
+You can also build the documentation in html by running, from command line and from the directory `docs`, the command `make html`.